saharama/saharama.github.io/essays/smart-questions.md

 Example of question needing work: <a href="https://stackoverflow.com/questions/11819536/converting-a-decimal-array-into-a-2d-16bit-character-array-in-c"> Converting arrays</a>

+img class="ui medium floated rounded image" src="../images/stack_average1.JPG"> img class="ui medium floated rounded image" src="../images/stack_average2.JPG">

+In this average-joe example, we see that a specific question is being asked.
+Proper capitalization and grammar would give the author slightly more credibility and implicitly show some respect towards the StackOverflow community.
+It is good that the question is straight to the point; however, there are no details at the author's attempt at a solution.
+There are large chunks of code pasted into the question, which do not come with much explanation.

+The author of the post does not show the current output of the function.
+When drafting the question, the author should show, or at the very least explain, the outputs and lessoned learned from prior attempts to debug.

 As we can see in the responses from the community, the inital unclear question led to many more requests from information from the individuals attempting to help this developer.
 This lead to a delayed response and confusion on both sides.
 In addition, the post likely did not have many attempts to answer because of its poor format and lack of initial information.

 ## Wrap-Up